Department for Education COVID-19 guidance for schools and other educational settings

 Detailed government guidance around the closure of schools and other education settings can be read here.

-- Every child who can be safely cared for at home should be.
+- From 20th March, schools have been largely closed and every child who can be safely cared for at home should be.

 - Parents have a responsibility to make sure their children are not mixing socially in a way which can continue to spread the virus.
 Children should observe the same social distancing principles as adults.